As an accounting major, Amy Petersen was asked to participate in

 as filing status and claiming dependents,” she says.

-Although Amy claims that this was her best experience at Tobin, she
+Although Amy claims that this was her best experience at Tobin,

-all of my other courses,” says Amy.
+helped me in all of my other courses,” says Amy.

 Amy adds the city life, sports events, and friends as some of